VilnaCRM-Org/php-service-template/README.md

-psalm                        A static analysis tool for finding errors in PHP applications psalm-security               Psalm security analysis purge                        Purge cache and logs release                      Generate changelogs and release notes from a project's commit messages for the first release release-major                Generate changelogs and commit new major tag from a project's commit messages release-minor                Generate changelogs and commit new minor tag from a project's commit messages release-patch                Generate changelogs and commit new patch tag from a project's commit messages sh                           Log to the docker container start                        Start docker stats                        Commits by the hour for the main author of this project stop                         Stop docker and the Symfony binary server up                           Start the docker hub (PHP, caddy)
+psalm                        A static analysis tool for finding errors in PHP applications psalm-security               Psalm security analysis purge                        Purge cache and logs sh                           Log to the docker container start                        Start docker stop                         Stop docker and the Symfony binary server up                           Start the docker hub (PHP, caddy)
 ```